ravimeda/versions/README.md

 #### Build Pointers

 Each channel directory contains files about each build it wants to track.
-This can be referred to as "Build Pointers".
+These can be referred to as "Build Pointers".
 Typical builds that are tracked are:

 - Latest